The Hope Center to Offer Free Oral, Head and Neck Cancer Screenings April 3rd

 - Difficulty chewing or swallowing or moving your tongue

 - Soreness in your throat or feeling that something is caught in your throat

 - Changes in your voice

 - A lump in your neck

 If you have any of the above warning signs, do not wait for the free screenings.
 Seek medical attention immediately.

 If the above stats weren’t reason enough, know that the screening is quick, painless and free, and it’s right around the corner.
-Take 10 minutes to do something that could save your life.
+Given the current state of the economy and rising health care costs, take advantage of the opportunity to benefit from this preventive health measure at no charge by taking 10 minutes to do something that could save your life.
 Early diagnosis and treatment improves outcomes and chances of survival, particularly for individuals with HPV-related oral cancers.